CootCraig/ajax_sinatra_20120618/README.md

 ## VB.net 0mq Event Injector

-I wrote a VB.net console application to send arbitrary events to a 0mq
+I wrote a VB.net console application to send arbitrary events to a 0mq.
+This is used to inject the outbound call events into the system.

 ```
     Sub Main(ByVal args As String())